greg-js/arch-wiki-md-repo/wiki/_content/english/TT-RSS.md

 ```

-You also need to add some paths to /etc/php/php.ini:
+You also need to add some paths to /etc/php/php.ini (starting with PHP 7.0 it is [unset by default](https://www.archlinux.org/news/php-70-packages-released/), so no change is required):

 ```
 ...